 **Port Pin: **In most of the block diagrams you will come across a box with a cross in it.
 This is symbol is used to indicate that a hardware pin is being used as an input/output for the subsequent blocks.
 In this case it is the external clock input pin.

-Gates: Logic gate is one this that will be there in almost all the datasheets.
+**Gates: **Logic gate is one that will be there in almost all the datasheets.
 The symbols for gates are really simple so I’ll not post all of them here.
-You can need to have a working knowledge on gates flip-flops and their truth table.
+You need to have a working knowledge on gates, flip-flops and their truth table.
 This is the conventional EX-OR gate.
 The output is 1 if the inputs are different.
 If the inputs are same then the output is 0.

-Data Bus: Sometimes a group of lines starting and ending at the same point has to be represented.
+**Data Bus: **Sometimes a group of lines starting and ending at the same point have to be represented.
 Drawing individual lines for all them is a pure waste of time and the diagram looks crappy.
 That is when this symbol is used to contain all the lines within it.
 The cut and number next to the arrow indicates the number of lines that it has within it.

-Selection Block: In most of the embedded modules, you will have to set one bit to have some feature and clear it to have another.
+**Selection Block: **In most of the embedded modules, you will have to set one bit to have some feature and clear it to have another.
 This block is used to represent this feature.
 The green lines are the inputs and the red line is the output.
 The brown line is a selection bit and can be either 0 or 1.
 If it is 0 then the input next to the 0 will be connected to the output.
 Similarly the second input is connected if the selection bit is 1.
 This is the working of a 2:1 multiplexer.
-The more the number of input lines the more number of selection lines you will need to multiplex then into one output.
+The more the number of input lines the more number of selection lines you will need to multiplex them into one output.
 To understand this better, you will have to read about multiplexers, demultiplexers, decoders and encoders.

-With is this basic understanding of the symbols, you should not have any difficulties in understanding the entire working by just seeing the block diagram.
+With this basic understanding of the symbols, you should not have any difficulties in understanding the entire working by just seeing the block diagram.